carpentries-incubator/swc_github_flow/for_novice_contributors.md

-## Instructions for contributing with git and GitHub
+## Instructions for contributing with Git and GitHub

 #### Prerequisites and other options
-- Editing requires a Github account.
+- Editing requires a GitHub account.
 You can set one up at [https://github.com](https://github.com).
-- If you don’t want to use Github, you can suggest changes by emailing a lesson maintainer
+- If you don’t want to use GitHub, you can suggest changes by emailing a lesson maintainer

 ## Working from the GitHub webpage (graphical interface)